-The Swartz Center for Theoretical Neurobiology at Yale University invites applications for up to two postdoctoral positions in Theoretical and Computational Neuroscience, with flexible start date in 2020.
+The Swartz Program for Theoretical Neuroscience at Yale University invites applications for up to two postdoctoral positions in Theoretical and Computational Neuroscience, with flexible start date in 2022.
 Competitive candidates include those with a strong quantitative background who wish to gain neuroscience research experience.
 We especially encourage candidates with an interest in collaborating directly with experimental neuroscientists.
-The candidates will be expected to perform theoretical/computational studies relevant to one or more laboratories of the Swartz Center at Yale (for a list of affiliated faculty, see: https://medicine.yale.edu/neuroscience/swartz/corelabs.aspx) and will be encouraged to participate in an expanding quantitative biology environment at Yale.
+The candidates will be expected to perform theoretical/computational studies relevant to one or more laboratories of the Swartz Program at Yale (for a list of affiliated faculty, see: https://medicine.yale.edu/neuroscience/swartz/corelabs.aspx) and will be encouraged to participate in an expanding quantitative biology environment at Yale.

 Candidates must hold a Ph.D. or equivalent degree by the time of beginning the fellowship.
-Please send a CV, selected (p)reprints, contact information for two or three references, and a statement of research interests including the laboratories of interest at Yale.
-All application materials should be sent electronically to the following e-mail address: firstname.lastname@example.org.
-Applications will be reviewed as they are received, but priority will be given to those received on or before December 15, 2019.
+Please send a CV, selected (p)reprints, contact information for two or three references, and a statement of research interests including which laboratories at Yale are of interest.
+All application materials should be sent to the following e-mail address with "Swartz" in the email title: email@example.com.
+Applications will be reviewed as they are received, but priority will be given to those received on or before December 1, 2021.
 For any questions, please contact John Murray.
 Yale University is an affirmative action/equal opportunity employer.
 Yale values diversity in its faculty, students, and staff and especially welcomes applications from women and underrepresented minorities.